SRSRA Resource Center

 Retirees are encouraged to bring spouses or friends along, and the facility is handicapped accessible.
 Your family is always welcome.

-Enrollment in a Medicare supplement or Medicare Advantage plan must be completed through LIG Solutions (SRNS), or VIA Benefits (SRMC) in order to qualify for the SRS stipend.
-The enrollment selection process is lengthy involving many decisions and legally-required procedures.
+Enrollment in a Medicare supplement or Medicare Advantage plan must be completed through Gallagher (SRNS), or VIA Benefits (SRMC) in order to qualify for the SRS stipend.
+The enrollment selection process can be lengthy especially if you are considering a Medicare Advantage plan as it involves many decisions and legally-required procedures.
 There are also benefit coordination issues to discuss.
 There is not just “one right plan” for everyone.

-Many people feel more comfortable working with a Resource Center volunteer counselor to review options for their decision.
-They then call LIG Solutions (SRNS), VIA Benefits (SRMC) with any final questions and to complete the enrollment process.
-Resource Center offices are equipped with computers with dual screens so you can see the same information as the volunteer counselor in reviewing options, and we have speaker phones so that we can jointly participate in the lengthy process of telephone enrollment with a LIG Solutions (SRNS), VIA Benefits (SRMC) agent.
-Since our volunteer counselors have been through this process many times, they can be helpful in explaining your options and helping you understand the decisions and questions which the LIG Solutions (SRNS), VIA Benefits (SRMC) agent must work through in order to successfully complete the enrollment.
+Some people feel more comfortable working with a Resource Center volunteer counselor to review options for their decision.
+They then call Gallagher (SRNS), VIA Benefits (SRMC) with any final questions and to complete the enrollment process.
+Since our volunteer counselors have been through this process many times, they can be helpful in explaining your options and helping you understand the decisions and questions which the Gallagher (SRNS), VIA Benefits (SRMC) agent must work through in order to successfully complete the enrollment.

 You can set up an appointment for a one-on-one session (you are welcome to bring a spouse, family member or friend) at the end of a training session, or by calling or emailing our office.
-We recommend you complete the enrollment process into a plan through LIG Solutions (SRNS), or VIA Benefits (SRMC) at least one to two months before turning 65 to be sure all is in place for the right effective starting date.
+We recommend you complete the enrollment process into a plan through Gallagher (SRNS), or VIA Benefits (SRMC) at least one or two months before turning 65 to be sure all is in place for the right effective starting date.
 You do not want a gap in coverage.

 Volunteer counselors will help you understand benefit coordination issues with plans like Tricare and PEBA, and how your choices can affect your SRS stipend.
 They can also direct you to the appropriate resources for pension and employee insurance questions.